-All candidates should be aware of the reality of meat processing conditions.
+All candidates should be aware of the reality of the conditions in the industry.
 For example, most work is done indoors in a controlled temperature environment.
-While conditions are improving, there are still meat carcasses on display, which means blood and organs are in plain sight.
+While conditions are improving, there are still carcasses on display, which means blood and organs are in plain sight.

 Facilities generally have large processing lines with a high volume of staff working shoulder to shoulder.
 It’s a multicultural environment with everyone working at a fast pace.
 Automation and mobile machinery are prevalent.

-Common meat processing roles we are enlisted to fill include:
+Common jobs we are enlisted to fill include: